 We are working to change the regulations so that effective non-animal research methods can be used to progress drugs into human trials quickly, safely and effectively.

 We are also working with MPs to ensure that animal free research gains a prominent place on the political agenda and ultimately results in concrete changes in the law."

-However, we would like to make it clear that The Vegan Society encourages vegans to look after their health and that of others, in order to continue to be effective advocates for veganism and other animals.
+However, the Vegan Society encourages vegans to look after their health and that of others, in order to continue to be effective advocates for veganism and other animals.
 It is the responsibility of each individual to make an informed decision about vaccines, bearing in mind the definition of veganism, with support from their local healthcare team.

-Our friends at the Vegetarian Society have summarised the government and manufacturer information into some key points.
+Our friends at the Vegetarian Society have summarised the government and manufacturer information on the Covid -19 vaccination into some key points.

 - Information about the coronavirus (COVID-19) vaccine on the NHS website

 - Statement on COVID-19 vaccination of people working/deployed in care homes: the role of the Care Quality Commission

 - Coronavirus (COVID-19): advice for employers and employees

 - Vaccination of people working or deployed in care homes: operational guidance